Selling a House After a Divorce

 If you’re wondering how a house is divided in a divorce, then bear in mind that it’s not automatically agreed as a 50/50 split.
 There are things that affect the decision, like who owns the property, how long you’ve been married and who can support themselves.

 Who gets to keep the home can often be decided between the divorcing couple.
-It’s much cheaper if you can agree how to split your finances and home without appointing solicitors or attending court.
+It’s much cheaper if you can agree on a divorce house sale split, which divides your finances and home without appointing solicitors or attending court.

 What happens to the house in a divorce – including the decision on who gets it – depends on many things.
 Usually, the home can be in one name, or both.
 If it’s in one name, it doesn’t mean that person automatically keeps the property.
 So, it’s important to know your rights.
 All sorts of factors are considered, including: